pymeasure/pymeasure/docs/tutorial/graphical.rst

 .. image:: pymeasure-managedwindow.png
     :alt: ManagedWindow Example

 In the code, the MainWindow class is a sub-class of the ManagedWindow class.
 We override the constructor to provide information about the procedure class and its options.
 The :code:`inputs` are a list of Parameters class-variable names, which the display will generate graphical fields for.
-The :code:`displays` is a similar list, which instead defines the parameters to display in the browser window.
+When the list of inputs is long, a boolean key-word argument :code:`inputs_in_scrollarea` is provided that adds a scrollbar to the input area.
+The :code:`displays` is a list similar to the :code:`inputs` list, which instead defines the parameters to display in the browser window.
 This browser keeps track of the experiments being run in the sequential queue.

 The :code:`queue` method establishes how the Procedure object is constructed.
 We use the :code:`self.make_procedure` method to create a Procedure based on the graphical input fields.
 Here we are free to modify the procedure before putting it on the queue.
 In this context, the Manager uses an Experiment object to keep track of the Procedure, Results, and its associated graphical representations in the browser and live-graph.
 This is then given to the Manager to queue the experiment.